 About

-We are the Volunteers.
+We are Tennessee’s University

 We embody excellence in teaching, research, scholarship, creative activity, outreach, and engagement.

-Mission, Vision, and Values
+Mission, Goals, and Commitments

 Administration

-Chancellor Donde Plowman
+Donde Plowman

 The chancellor manages the Knoxville campus.

-Provost and Senior Vice Chancellor John Zomchick
+Provost and Senior Vice Chancellor John Zomchick.

 The provost oversees campus academic activities.